 Lavender also needs a good amount of water, but because it doesn’t like to be damp, the most important factor to consider is drainage.
 It’s best to choose a container that has plenty of container holes, or you can drill more holes yourself.
 Many gardeners recommend adding some builder’s sand to the soil when growing lavender, as this can increase drainage.

-To find out more about growing lavender, have a read of this article by Gardening Know How.
+To find out more about growing lavender, have a read of this article from Gardening Know How.
 Alternatively, you can watch the video below.

 6. Spinach

 Spinach is a really resilient plant that’ll happily grow in cool, shady spots – and more good news is that it only takes around 40 days to reach harvesting potential.
-This means that once you sow spinach seeds, it won’t be long before you’ll be able to enjoy delicious, homegrown fresh spinach!
+This means that once you sow spinach seeds, it won’t be long before you can enjoy delicious, homegrown fresh spinach!

 Though they’re hardy plants, spinach is a heavy feeder and benefits from fertiliser or plant food.
 It also needs plenty of water, so be sure to water it frequently and don’t let it dry out.